farazdadgostari/Language-and-Network-Modeling-for-Legal-Corpora/README.md

    3. Generates citation counters and citation vectors for each opinion
         - Counter of the number of citations (cited and cited by) regardless of that if the citation is within the same corpus.
         - Counter of the number of citations (cited and cited by) only considering the citations within the corpus.
-    4. Creates citation databases (sqlite3) for specified time span
+    4. Creates citation databases (sqlite3) for a specified time span

 **Note:**   The data sets generated in this code are saved in 'output_data_paths' including:
 - opinion_save_path
 - opinion_save_path_original
 - output_path
-These files contains most of the input data for the Language and Network Modeling code as well as the search algorithms of the X Repository.
+These files contain most of the input data for the Language and Network Modeling code as well as the search algorithms of the X Repository.